lyon-esport/VR_HEADSET_MANAGER/README.md

 It provides:
 - Headsets screen capture (thanks scrcpy) with auto-restart and streaming over a web page, WHEP, RTSP or HLS
-- Optional screen caputre session recording
+- Optional screen capture session recording
 - Web page to manage headsets, display screen captures with extra low latency
 - Graphic reporting of each headset (headsets and controllers batteries, charge status, temperature), with HTML generation for OBS integration
 - Timer for each headset (for limiting gaming sessions for players)